 Welcome 2nd Grade Students and Families!

-My name is Miss Megan Hayes and I am pleased to be your new 2nd Grade teacher I look forward to meeting you all and getting to know each one of you.
+My name is Mrs. Ashley Kimble and I am pleased to be your new 2nd Grade teacher I look forward to meeting you all and getting to know each one of you.

 During this time of school closures, we all need to do our best to work together to continue education.